 Processing your application

-If your application meets all the necessary requirements, we'll issue an employment permit confirming that the child is registered for work, and listing their details, your details, and the place and hours of work.
+If your application meets all the requirements, we'll issue an employment permit.
+It'll confirm that the child is registered for work.
+It'll also list their details, your details, and the place and hours of work.

-We'll send the permit and covering documentation to the parents and copies to you and the child's school.
+We'll send the permit and covering documentation to the parents.
+We'll also send copies to you and the child's school.

 Any applications received after 3.30pm will be acknowledged the next working day.

 If you employ a child, you're required to:

 - make sure that the child has their permit readily available in case their employment status is questioned.